Clownacy/clownmdemu/README.md

 - Use integer-only logic.
 The Sega Mega Drive/Sega Genesis had no support for floating point types.
 Therefore, emulating it should not require floating point types.
-Additionally, floating point types are prone to rounding error and other precision issues, so I don't trust them.
+Additionally, floating point types are prone to rounding error and other precision issues, so I do not trust them.
 I am also concerned about their performance compared to integers, especially on lower-end hardware.

 - Do not use dynamic memory.
-Memory allocation is slow, will cause memory leaks when not correctly freed, and can cause software to fail mid-execution when memory is exhausted (which is more effort to account for than it's worth).
+Memory allocation is slow, will cause memory leaks when not correctly freed, and can cause software to fail mid-execution when memory is exhausted, which is more effort to account for than it is worth.

 - Use no global state.
-All state should be kept in a struct that functions access through a pointer, allowing for such things as simple fast save-state support, as well as the possibility of running multiple instances of the emulator at once.
+All state should be kept in a struct which functions access through a pointer, allowing for such things as simple fast save-state support as well as the possibility of running multiple instances of the emulator at once.
 Note that the state must not contain pointers, so that it is relocatable and position-independent.
 Likewise, the state must not depend on outside state, so that it is useable across multiple executions of the